jannikmi/extremitypathfinder/CONTRIBUTING.rst

 optional Numba extra.
 The same validation gates pull requests and runs again on the artifacts built immediately before publishing.

+Publishing is tag-driven.
+Push a tag exactly matching the version in ``pyproject.toml`` only after the release-validation checks pass.
+The workflow verifies that the version is not already on PyPI, uploads the validated artifacts to a draft GitHub release, publishes them to PyPI, and makes the GitHub release public only after the PyPI upload succeeds.

 .. _Github Issues: https://github.com/MrMinimal64/extremitypathfinder/issues